MariemAmmar/Implementing_Deep_Neural_Network_using_Keras_for_the_Fashion_MNIST_dataset/README.md

 This is a simple representation of our model:

-![Neural Network Representation (Neural Network Representation.png)
+![Neural Network Representation (./Neural Network Representation.png)

 ## Compile Model